Hakeem Almidan

 How come the fish are so organized?

 Do they hide their food while catching other fish?
-Why do other birds not steal them?

 Is this a ‘flex’?